 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waning Crescent.
-Today we have 13 hours and 45 minutes of sun.
-The solar transit is at 12:47 pm and the length of time the moon will be visible will be 11 hours and 40 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 10 hours and 25 minutes of sun.
+The solar transit was at 12:03 pm and the length of time the moon will be visible will be 11 hours and 27 minutes.

-The tidal coefficient today is 69 (average).
-At noon the tidal coefficient increases to 74 to end the day with a tidal coefficient of 79.
-The tide heights today are 0.3 ft, 3.3 ft, 0.0 ft and 3.3 ft.
-We can compare these levels with the maximum high tide recorded in the tide tables for Essex which is of 4.6 ft and a minimum height of -0.7 ft.
+The tidal coefficient today is 106.
+With such a hight coefficient we will have big tides and the currents will also be very evident. to end the day with a tidal coefficient of 106.
+The tide heights today are -0.3 ft, 3.6 ft, -0.7 ft and 3.3 ft.
+We can compare these levels with the maximum high tide recorded in the tide tables for Essex which is of 4.6 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Essex tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Essex tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Essex.
 The times are generated in local time in Connecticut and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: